Pam Shriver: Personal life

 Shriver was born in Baltimore, Maryland, to Sam and Margot Shriver.
 She first started playing tennis at the age of three.
 She graduated from McDonogh School in Owings Mills, Maryland.
 She is a minority owner of the Baltimore Orioles and is active in various charitable organizations.
 Her first husband, Joe Shapiro, a former Disney lawyer, died of non-Hodgkin's lymphoma in 1999.

-In 2002, Shriver married actor George Lazenby.
+In 2002, Shriver married actor George Lazenby, a retired actor known for his role as James Bond in the film On Her Majesty's Secret Service.
 She gave birth to their first child, George Samuel Lazenby, on July 12, 2004, and to twins Kaitlin Elizabeth "Kate" Lazenby and Samuel Robert "Sam" Lazenby on October 1, 2005.
 The family lived in Brentwood, California.
 In August 2008, Shriver filed for divorce from Lazenby after six years of marriage.
 Their divorce was finalized in May 2011.

-Shriver has since reconciled with her former husband, George Lazenby, who has dementia and is in assisted living in San Diego.
+Shriver has since reconciled with Lazenby.
+In 2025, she revealed that he has dementia and she was caring for him in San Diego, California.

 Shriver has two sisters—Marion, who died from cancer in 1997, and Eleanor who lives in Maryland.
 She is a fourth cousin of Maria Shriver, the former First Lady of California, niece of President John F. Kennedy and ex-wife of Arnold Schwarzenegger.

 Shriver is an ambassador for Up2Us Sports, a national non-profit organization dedicated to supporting underserved youth by providing them with coaches trained in positive youth development.

 In 2021, Shriver became a supporter of the new Women's Sports Policy Working Group formed in response to President Joe Biden's executive order that mandates blanket inclusion for all transgender female athletes.